elastic/cloud-on-k8s/docs/troubleshooting.md

 ### Debug logs

-To enable debug logs for the operator, restart it with the flag `--log-level=DEBUG`.
+To enable debug logs for the operator, restart it with the flag `--enable-debug-logs=true`.
 For example:

 ```shell
 kubectl edit statefulset.apps -n elastic-system elastic-operator